NeverConvex/ocr_to_anki_public/README.md

 `<img src={{ImgContext}}>`

 where `ImgContext` is the name given to the Anki `Field` corresponding to the final column of the Anki-importable txt produced by Step 4 above.
 You should make sure this is properly mapped when importing the Anki-importable txt into Anki, of course.

+# Miscellaneous Notes

+Import/card testing was performed with Anki version 24.04.1.